Bose Frames Alto

 My ears basked in lovely tunes, even as the wind whipped by.

 But that’s where Bose’s penchant for brilliant sound design comes into play.
-This is the company that patented noise cancellation, after all, and creating functioning headphones in a pair of sunglasses you’d actually want to wear is its own impressive feat.
+This is the company that patented noise cancellation, after all, and creating functioning headphones in a pair of sunglasses you feel good about wearing is its own impressive feat.

 Set inconspicuously at the front of the right earpiece is a tiny gold bead that acts as the multi-function button for power, play/pause, song skip, calling, and AI assistant via a series of taps and holds.
 It’s easy and instantly intuitive.
 The only real omission here is volume, which is a key miss and one we’re hoping Bose will add via touch controls in the next iteration.